Orange County Spousal Support Attorney

 In this case, an accountant will do a retroactive cash flow calculation.
 So, for example, if the date of separation is 2015, they would take their tax return for 2015 and adjust it for what is supposedly the real income.
 They will do the same for 2014 and 2013 and now they can find the average income based on those numbers and suggest a different number for spousal support.
 This is the “income approach.”

-The “expense approach” is the other option.
+The expense approach is the other option.
 It is very time consuming and expensive because they have to go through receipts, credit card statements, bank statements, and more.
 They have to track every dollar the couple has spent over the past few years of their marriage.
 What they spend is net income.
 Thus, if we do an expense calculation, these are assumed to be numbers after taxes are paid.

 With an income approach, on the other hand, we perform calculations based on numbers before they pay taxes and Spousal Support is paid gross.
 They are being paid the gross amount and they will pay their own taxes on it.
 So, if they are going to use an expense approach, they will need to adjust the income up.
 This means that once they agree on how much per month they were spending, they have to bump it up to a higher number hypothetically calculated, i.e. based on the receiver’s taxable rate and how much support would be needed (gross) in order to end up with that number.
 As a consequence, we now have to determine what the receiver’s tax rate is and both sides will most likely disagree on what that taxable rate is because they don’t yet know what property each party will have which will affect their taxable rate.

-Age and health are additional factors.
 If someone is 70 years old, we can’t expect them to go back to work and argue earning capacity for them.
 What if they are paraplegic or have a medical condition that prevents them from working?
 The judge will consider these factors when determining the amount and length of Spousal Support.
 Another factor are the assets and liability of each party and what each party ends up with after the divorce.
 The judge will not rule on long-term spousal support until they have ruled on the division of assets.

-balance of hardship is a factor, as well.
 After all these factors are considered, the judge can ask whether the court is being fair to both parties.
 The judge can ask questions such as, “If I make this spouse pay this much, what will that do to them?
 What are their expenses?
 Do they have kids from another marriage?
 Are they going to be left with enough to pay for the bare necessities of life such as rent?”
 On the other side they will ask, “This spouse has passed the age of retirement with very little, yet the other has lots of property, etc.” Balance of hardship is a way to ensure that the court is being fair to both sides.

-Length of marriage is another factor.
 In California, you have a short-term marriage if you have been married for less than 10 years.
 In this case, the law presumes the length of time you will be paying or receiving Spousal Support is about half the length of the marriage.
 Therefore, if you were married for eight years, you will presumptively pay or receive spousal support for about four years.

 If your marriage lasted more than 10 years, it is considered a long-term marriage and there is no rule for how long your will pay or receive spousal support.
 That is not to say that it is indefinite.
 It can end if the person who receives Spousal gets remarried, or one spouse passes away, or “until further order of the court.”
 This means that it is not lifetime/permanent spousal support.
 Either side can go back to court if they want changes made to the order.
 If they don’t do anything and they are both alive and the receiver of spousal support is not remarried, everything remains the same.